 Opioid dependence is associated with a death rate that is 13 times greater than that of the general population.
 Forty percent of the deaths in opioid-dependent persons were from drug overdoses and related complications.

-The significant increase in overdose deaths since 2013 has been driven mostly by synthetic opioids, specifically fentanyl, which can deliver up to 50 times the strength of heroin.
-In 2018, there were 46,802 opioid overdose deaths in the United States.
-While this is slightly lower than the number of deaths in 2017, overdose death rates involving synthetic opioids (e.g., fentanyl, fentanyl analogs, and tramadol) increased 10% from 2017 to 2018.
+The significant increase in opioid overdose deaths since 2013 has been driven mostly by synthetic opioids, specifically fentanyl, which can deliver up to 50 times the strength of heroin.
+In 2019, there were 49,860 opioid overdose deaths in the United States.
 Fentanyl is the main contributor to unintentional opioid deaths, whereas other opioids (e.g., morphine, codeine, hydromorphone, and oxycodone) are predominantly used for suicides.
 In 2019, prescription opioids were involved in over 14,000 deaths or the equivalent of 38 deaths per day.